-B. Waste Management Goal: Protect Mississippi's soil and water resources through proper nonhazardous solid waste, hazardous solid waste and petroleum product management.
+B. Waste Management Goal: Protect Mississippi's soil and water resources through proper management of nonhazardous and hazardous solid wastes through the promotion of waste reduction, recycling and beneficial use of materials.

-MDEQ is responsible for monitoring and controlling the generation, treatment, storage, and disposal of wastes and regulating the management of petroleum products in Underground Storage Tanks (USTs) in Mississippi.
-If not handled correctly, these kinds of wastes and products that MDEQ regulates have the potential to threaten human health and the environment.
+MDEQ is responsible for monitoring and controlling the generation, treatment, storage, and disposal of solid and hazardous wastes in Mississippi.
+MDEQ also regulates the deepwell underground injection of bulk liquid wastes in the state.
+If not handled correctly, these kinds of wastes and facilities that MDEQ regulates have the potential to threaten human health and the environment.
+MDEQ is also responsible for coordinating and promoting recycling, waste reduction, pollution prevention and beneficial uses of waste materials in the state.

 Solid waste is a broad term that includes garbage, refuse, sludges, or other discarded materials.
-In general, MDEQ's solid waste program deals with municipal and non-municipal solid waste at transfer stations, composting operations, rubbish sites, and landfills.
+MDEQ's solid waste program regulates the management of municipal, commercial, institutional and industrial solid wastes at transfer stations, composting operations, land application sites, rubbish sites, and landfills.

-Hazardous wastes have properties that make the waste dangerous or potentially harmful to human health or the environment.
-In regulatory terms, a hazardous waste is either a "listed" waste (a waste that appears on one of four federal hazardous waste lists due to its potential inherent dangers) or a waste that exhibits at least one of four characteristics: ignitability, corrosivity, reactivity, or toxicity.
+Hazardous wastes are those solid wastes that have properties that make the waste potentially dangerous or harmful to human health or the environment if not managed properly.
+In regulatory terms, a hazardous waste is either a "listed" waste (a waste that appears on one of four federal hazardous waste lists due to its potential inherent dangers) or a waste that exhibits at least one of four hazardous characteristics: ignitability, corrosivity, reactivity, or toxicity.